rokucommunity/vscode-brightscript-language/README.md

 If you have a build process that moves files from a source directory to an output directory, by default you will need to place breakpoints in the output directory's versions of the files.

-**IF** your build process does not alter the contents of your source files, this extension allows you to place breakpoints in your source files, and launch/run your built files.
+**IF** your build process does not change line numbers between source files and built files, this extension will allow you to place breakpoints in your source files, and launch/run your built files.
 Pair this with vscode's task system, and you can build your code, then launch and debug your code with ease.

 **Example:**
   - src/